ceciliaconsta3/2018/README.md

 ## Goals

 Last year, I completed my first round of [#100DaysOfCode](https://github.com/ceciliaconsta3/My-100-Days-of-Code) to start forming the habit while beginning my first development related job.
-Besides this pixie-inspired guide, I'll do my best to beat or at least match the 29 credit streak I accomplished last term, as well as help any of the local business who approach me for freelance opportunities.
+Besides this p1xt-inspired guide, I'll do my best to beat or at least match the 29 credit streak I accomplished last term, as well as help any of the local business who approach me for freelance opportunities.

 Aside from programming, some of my other goals include reading more(ease in book a month), learning more Korean (work through a learning resource), and getting in better shape (let's set the stakes at 150min of moderate activity a week).